More On Reconciliation

 There will no longer exist anything that is cursed [because sin and illness and death are gone], and the throne of God and the Lamb will be in it, and His bond-servants will serve and worship Him [with great awe and joy and loving devotion];

-All through the Bible, God speaks most important words to His own in order to teach us how to live.
+All through the Bible, God speaks His most important words to His own in order to teach us how to live.
 He does not end His book any differently.
 He wants His people to know what is coming and what they need to do to be ready.
-Revelation begins with messages to the early, scattered “candlestick churches.”
-The Lord speaks to the spiritual condition of each, what is good, lasting, and eternal, and what needs to change to move on in His plan of redemption for all.
+There is little room for God in entertaining programs, regardless of the talent and skill of their leadership leading the way.

 “And it shall come to pass in that day, that his burden shall be taken away from off thy shoulder, and his yoke from off thy neck, and the yoke shall be destroyed because of the anointing.”
 Isaiah 10:27 KJV

 You, therefore, will be perfect [growing into spiritual maturity both in mind and character, actively integrating godly values into your daily life], as your heavenly Father is perfect.”
-Matthew 5:48 Amplified
+Matthew 5:48 AMP

 “Instead, you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
 You have come to myriads of angels in joyful assembly, to the congregation of the firstborn, enrolled in heaven.